JonJonz7/SolutionsH_Financial_Insights/README.md

-# 💼 CFO-Facing Financial Dashboard | SolutionsH Healthcare
+# 💼 Dashboard | SolutionsH Healthcare

 ## 📊 Executive Summary

-This project was commissioned by **SolutionsH**, a mid-sized U.S.-based healthcare provider operating across 4 regional markets with 8 clinical departments, including Emergency, Cardiology, Pediatrics, and Oncology.
+This project was commissioned by **SolutionsH**, a mid-sized healthcare provider operating across 4 regional markets with 8 clinical departments, including Emergency, Cardiology, Pediatrics, and Oncology.
 The CFO and finance leadership team engaged me to deliver an automated, executive-facing dashboard that would provide clear visibility into:

 - Budget vs. actual performance across departments and regions
 - Monthly revenue and expense trends with volatility tracking